A space to explain -step by step-how we are developing the UNICORN Cloud Operations Platform

 The article was written by Samarkhel-Khan Yahya from DIN

 You can download the article here

-Unicorn is a novel framework that helps SMEs and START-UPS to adopt cloud computing for the deployment of services.
+H2020 project Unicorn provides a novel framework that helps SMEs and START-UPS to adopt cloud computing for the deployment of services.
 Developers can focus on developing their services using the suggested development paradigm and let Unicorn Orchestrator handle elasticity, security, resilience and performance across heterogeneous clouds, such as public or private enterprise clouds, or even hybrid clouds.

 Cloud Computing has reached virtually all areas of society and its impact on service development, production, provision and consumption is manifold and far-reaching.
 Inevitably, as recent studies and our Stakeholder and Requirement Analysis study of 20 personalized interviews with potential stakeholders suggest, Small and Medium Enterprises (SMEs) and Startups tend to embrace cloud computing to run parts of their application